Mbed-TLS/TF-PSA-Crypto/docs/architecture/tf-psa-crypto-repository.md

 configuration options as implied by the set of enabled PSA configuration options.
 The goal is to eventually get rid of the Mbed TLS configuration options, in two ways:
 .
-For PSA headers, use the configuration options of the PSA-Crypto repository instead of their Mbed TLS equivalent.
+For PSA headers, use the configuration options of the TF-PSA-Crypto repository instead of their Mbed TLS equivalent.
 .
 For PSA core files, some code needs also to be restructured as the key derivation and key agreement code where support for driver is yet to be added.